 - Property appreciation.
 Property values tend to appreciate over time and can usually handle even the hardest of market hits.
 There have been exceptions, of course.
 But, given a long enough timeline, most housing markets bounce back—sometimes bigger than before—and most investment properties continually increase in worth.
 Since this time last year, for example, median home sales prices rose another 2.4% for Manhattan, Brooklyn, and Queens despite what appears to be a shift towards a buyers’ market.
 And, you can increase your property’s value, and its potential selling price, by upgrading or adding certain amenities, like an onsite washer and dryer or a dog run.

 The Cons of Owning and Managing Rentals

 Of course, there are just as many cons for owning and managing rental property as there are pros.
-And, unfortunately, they can make the cost of being a landlord too high of a price to pay.
+And, unfortunately, they can make the cost of being a landlord in NYC too high of a price to pay.
 Take a look at what you’ll have to watch out for if you want any chance of making the ownership of rentals worth it.

 - Property maintenance.
 Maintaining your buy-and-hold is a full-time job in New York City.
 Whether you’re fixing a newly broken window, repairing an old pre-war radiator, or just trying to prevent rats on your investment property, the work never ends.
 And, because the city is home to both extreme winters and summers, the work can also be grueling—and expensive if you’re trying to keep a 19th-century brownstone in good working order.
 Don’t make the mistake of skipping out on your landlord responsibilities to try and save a few bucks, either.
 With more tenants teaming up to help the city crack down on slumlords, the salad days of ignoring a tenants’ pleas for a reasonably habitable home are long gone.
 Try it and your “passive” income might go away too.